 Traditional individual retirement arrangements offer tax-deferred savings for your retirement nest egg, which means you get a deduction for contributions and pay taxes on withdrawals.
 While it won't help you to take a distribution just so you can fund your annual contribution and claim a deduction, there's nothing in the Internal Revenue Code that stops you from doing so.

-You can deduct your traditional IRA contributions regardless of whether you took a distribution in the same year, even if its from the same account because the two transactions are treated separately.
+You can deduct your traditional IRA contributions regardless of whether you took a distribution in the same year, even if its from the same account, because the two transactions are treated separately.
 When you file your income taxes, you would report the amount of the withdrawal as a taxable IRA distribution and then deduct your contribution as a deductible IRA contribution.
 However, because of the early withdrawal penalties, even if you contribute the same amount as you took out, the two might not cancel each other out.

 Early Withdrawal Penalty

 If you're under 59 1/2, you owe a 10 percent early withdrawal penalty on your distribution unless an exception applies.
-Exceptions are limited to the list given in IRS Publication 590, which includes being permanently disabled, paying for higher education expenses, buying health insurance after losing your job, and taking out up to $10,000 to but a first home.
+Exceptions are limited to the list given in IRS Publication 590-B, which includes being permanently disabled, paying for higher education expenses, buying health insurance after losing your job, and taking out up to $10,000 to buy a first home.
 For example, say you're 45.
-If you take a $5,000 withdrawal in January 2013 and then in July contribute $5,000 to your the same account, the contribution deduction will offset the income from the withdrawal, but you'll still be on the hook for a $500 penalty.
+If you take a $5,000 withdrawal in January 2017 and then in July contribute $5,000 to your the same account, the contribution deduction will offset the income from the withdrawal, but you'll still be on the hook for a $500 penalty.

 Rollover contributions to an IRA aren't counted as taxable distributions nor are they counted as deductible contributions.
 In fact, rollovers don't have any impact on your ability to make or deduct your annual contributions.
 For example, say you took out $10,000 from your traditional IRA, but rolled it over into another traditional IRA within 60 days.
 That $10,000 doesn't count as a taxable distribution, and it doesn't get hit with the early withdrawal penalty, but you can't deduct that $10,000 as an IRA contribution.
 However, you are still eligible to make and deduct an annual contribution.